20 Tips for Procurement Savings

 This field is for validation purposes and should be left unchanged.

-When it comes to keeping money in the bank, there are two types of savings companies practice — cost savings and cost avoidance.
-Cost savings is the one more frequently touted by leaders, but cost avoidance is just as important.
+When it comes to keeping money in the bank, companies can practice both cost savings and cost avoidance.
+Though cost savings is more frequently touted by procurement department leaders, cost avoidance is just as important.

 Cost savings means reducing costs associated with a project, department, or location.
-You achieve cost savings by eliminating unnecessary waste and streamlining processes.
-Cost savings could also include switching from expensive products or services to cheaper alternatives.
+You achieve cost savings by eliminating unnecessary waste, simplifying processes, and switching to less expensive products or services.
 Companies use cost savings to reduce expenses, increase efficiency, and maintain their competitive advantage.

 Cost avoidance is about stopping spending before it occurs.
-Cost avoidance strategies include negotiating better deals with suppliers (for instance, avoiding scheduled cost increases or locking in interest rates), performing maintenance to avoid future replacement costs, outsourcing tasks or processes, and finding new ways to streamline operations.
+Cost avoidance strategies include negotiating better deals with suppliers to avoid scheduled price increases or lock in interest rates, performing routine maintenance to prevent unnecessary replacement costs, and finding new ways to simplify operations to reduce labor expenses.

 How Order.co helps procurement professionals increase procurement savings

-• Curated ordering from a preferred list of vendors to ensure lower third-party risk and consistent vendor performance
+• Curated vendor lists: Order from a preferred list of vendors to ensure lower third-party risk and consistent vendor performance.

-• Spend analytics features to examine spend and make data-informed decisions about future budgets and spending
+• Spend analytics: Examine spend to enable data-informed decisions regarding future budgets and expenses.

-• Automation workflow for approvals to ensure every purchase meets organizational standards and receives proper review
+• Automation approval workflows: Ensure every purchase meets organizational standards and receives proper review.

 Get started